 Salary & Growth

 As per the U.S. Bureau of Labor Statistics, the job prospects in the field of library science are expected to be favorable for new library technicians and the that library technicians with a college degree can expect to have the highest growth in salary.
 In the coming years, the job opportunities for librarians, information specialists are expected to rise by 8 percent by 2018 according to BLS.
 The job opportunity for those employed in a field outside librarians such as information, non-profit organizations, and consulting firms is also likely to grow manifolds.
-The median salary of a library technician is $30,000 while for librarians is $54,500.
+The median salary for a library technician is $30,000 while for librarians is $54,500.